Based on a story by Tom Baker and Ian Marter.

 “No, no, no it can’t be.
 I’m not dead, I’m, I’m a good man.
 I’ve never done anyone any harm, why am I here!”

 Suddenly several hideous creatures began to emerge from behind the rocks in response to John’s anguished cries.
 They were all roughly six feet tall, with black skin, 6 limbs, 2 arms and 4 legs, as well as two heads.
-They all had long sprawling tails, each of which ended in spikes, whilst their heads all ended in two spikes at the back.
+They all had long sprawling tails, each of which ended in spikes, whilst their heads all had two spikes at the back.
 Their faces were long and ended with mouths filled with sharp teeth and three, piercing blue eyes, each with a long thin, green pupil.

 The monsters scuttled towards John pushing him back to the very end of the lake.
 There was nothing John could do to defend himself against the creatures, yet he didn’t fancy his chances in the lake.
-The farmer tried to run through the Demons, but one of them quickly batted John backwards with its tail, sending him head first into the lake.
+The farmer tried to run through the Demons, but one of them batted John backwards with its tail, sending him head first into the lake.

 The water burned John’s skin.
 The pain was absolutely overwhelming, and he struggled and struggled to swim back to the shore.
 The monsters meanwhile were laughing at John’s pain and taunting him.
 Still Ferguson was determined not to give up.
 He fought through the pain and paddled harder to the shore, but just as was within a few feet of it, a woman, with a burned, mutilated face emerged from the water in front of John and tried to shove him under.
 John fought back, but more figures emerged from the waves and started to push him down too.
-After a few minutes of struggling, they eventually dragged the hapless farmer beneath the surface of the burning lake, where he would remain forever.
+After a few minutes of struggling, they eventually dragged the hapless farmer beneath the surface of the burning lake.

 “Ah Elena my dear, have you seen Yarox?”
 The Doctor said as he walked out of the Library.